yunshengb/StructMineDataPipeline/README.md

 emTypeMapFile='./data/emTypeMap.txt'
 rmTypeMapFile='./data/rmTypeMap.txt' # leave it empty if only entity mention is needed
 ```
-Parsing tool to do sentence splitting, tokenization, entity mention detection, etc. It can be 'nltk' or 'stanford'.
+Parsing tool to do sentence splitting, tokenization, entity mention detection, etc. It can be 'nltk', 'stanford', or `dbpedia`.
 ```
-parseTool='stanford'
+parseTool='dbpedia'
 ```
 Set this parameter to be true if you already have a pretrained model and only need to generate test json file.
 ```